jcvignoli/lumiere-movies/src/README.txt

 Major changes:

 = 3.7 =
 * Fully PHP 8.0 compliant.
 Better compliance with AMP plugin.
 Many bugs addressed.
-Dropped non-block-based widget, supporting only new version.
+Dropped non-block-based widget, supporting only new WordPress block version.
-* Needs PHP > 8.0
+* Needs PHP >= 8.0

 = 3.6 =
 * Code linted and functions rewrote using PHPCS, PHPMD and PHPStan.
 Faster, more secure and more stable plugin.